-House Bill No. 4399 amends the Texas Tax Code to enhance the authority of appraisal review boards regarding changes to the appraisal roll when a residence homestead is sold for less than its appraised value.
-The bill introduces a new subsection (c-2), allowing the appraisal review board, upon motion from either the chief appraiser or the property owner, to direct changes in the appraisal roll or related records.
-Specifically, the board can adjust the appraised value of a property to its sales price for the current tax year and the two preceding years if the property qualifies as a residence homestead, the sales price is at least 10% lower than the appraised value, and the board finds that the sales price reflects the market value.
+H.B.
+No. 4399 amends the Texas Tax Code to enhance the authority of appraisal review boards regarding changes to the appraisal roll and related records when a residence homestead is sold for less than its appraised value.
+The bill introduces a new subsection (c-2), allowing the appraisal review board to direct changes in the appraisal roll if the property qualifies as a residence homestead, the sales price is at least 10 percent less than the appraised value, and the board finds that the sales price reflects the market value of the property.
+Additionally, it modifies existing subsections (e), (l), and (m) to incorporate the new provisions and clarify the process for filing motions and conducting hearings related to appraisal corrections.

 Statutes affected: